typescript-cheatsheets/react/README.md

 }
 ```

-The problem with this approach that if we need to add another prop in the future to the defaultProps map then I should update the
+The problem with this approach that if we need to add another prop in the future to the defaultProps map then we should update the
 `IMyComponentDefaultProps`!
 </details>